By: Andrea May, Fiona Quigley, and Dawn Mahoney

 Ask More And Better Questions

 As strategic partners, we must be skilled at asking good questions, listening, and differentiating between the needs of our customers.
-Open-ended and high-gain questions will yield better information.
+Open-ended and high-gain questions will yield better content from your SME.
 Here's how.

 Closed vs. Open